Forgiving jeff

-"forgiving jeff" is the first episode of the third season of the American dark comedy crime drama television series Barry.
+"forgiving jeff" is the first episode of the third season of the American crime tragicomedy television series Barry.
 It is the 17th overall episode of the series and was written by series co-creators Alec Berg and Bill Hader, and directed by Hader, who also serves as the main lead actor.
 It was first broadcast on HBO in the United States on April 24, 2022, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry now works as a hitman in the dark web, experiencing some severe hallucinations and frustrations with his next moves.
 Meanwhile, Gene now knows that Barry killed Moss and intends to do anything to make him pay.

 According to Nielsen Media Research, the episode was seen by an estimated 0.249 million household viewers and gained a 0.04 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the writing, directing, performances, pace, character development and revelations.
 Anthony Carrigan submitted the episode to support his 2022 Emmy nomination for Outstanding Supporting Actor in a Comedy Series.